AjayRatakonda/DevOps-SRE_Blogs/Docker.md

 ---

-or we can install docker using unofficial docker by using
+or we can install unofficial docker by using
 ```bash
 apt install docker.io -y
 ```